tomasjiricek/youtube-downloader/README.md

 # youtube-downloader

 YouTube downloader is dependent on several tools.
-It works in Linux (including Raspberry Pi) only.
+It works in Linux only.
-**NOTE:** This is just experimental version.
+**NOTE:** This is just an experimental version.

 It can:
 - Download YouTube playlist